bcankara/gptPaper/README.md

   - Number of files being processed
   - API response time
   - Rate limiting and retry mechanisms
+  - Selected API provider and model

 ### Best Practices
 - Start with a small number of PDFs to test the system
 - Monitor the console output for processing status
 - Keep PDFs in English for best results
 - Ensure PDFs are text-searchable (not scanned images)
-- Check your API key has sufficient credits before processing large batches
+- Check your API keys have sufficient credits before processing large batches
+- Compare results between different models and providers

 ## Output Format